patibandlavenkatamanideep/cricket-data-analytics/README.md

 # Steps involved in the project:

-📝Requirement Scoping
+1.📝Requirement Scoping
-🌐Data Collection using Web Scraping from ESPN Cricinfo website 🧹Data Cleaning and Preprocessing in Pandas
+2.🌐Data Collection using Web Scraping from ESPN Cricinfo website 3.🧹Data Cleaning and Preprocessing in Pandas
-🪄Data Transformation in Power Query
+4.🪄Data Transformation in Power Query
-⚒️Data Modelling and Building Parameters in Power BI using DAX 📊Building the Dashboard in Power BI
+5.⚒️Data Modelling and Building Parameters in Power BI using DAX 6.📊Building the Dashboard in Power BI

 <img width="1272" height="688" alt="image" src="https://github.com/user-attachments/assets/a1fdf4a9-a715-4283-9a57-1ba8eafc83ad" />